jjneely at gmail dot com

 - Built Xen and KVM based virtual machines for optimal use of physical hardware.

-- Train users, help desk staff, and other system administrators on a regular basis.
+- Train users, help desk staff, and other system administrators on a regular basis including topics such as configuration management with Puppet, RPM packaging, RAID and LVM usage, and deploying Realm Linux.

 - Wrote and continue to update documentation and best practices guidelines for various topics in Linux administration.

-- Started and organized NC State University’s FOSS Fair, an anual unconference style event for topics in Free and Open Source Software.
+- Started and organized NC State University’s FOSS Fair, an annual unconference style event for topics in Free and Open Source Software.
 Beginning in 2009.

 Systems Programmer I